 The anti-western, far left, proscribed terrorist group, THKP/C-Acilciler (Turkish People’s Liberation Party/Front) and the linked DHKP/C (Revolutionary People’s Liberation Front) remain active, and launched a series of attacks in Istanbul in 2015 targeting the Turkish police and judiciary.
 The DHKP/C attacks have mainly targeted the Turkish authorities and US diplomatic missions.

 Between approximately 30 March and 20 April, there are several dates significant to the DHKP/C, starting with the 30 March anniversary of their founding which may have been linked to previous attacks.
 19 December is also recognised as an important date around which the DHKP/C may be active.

-Terrorist groups operating in Syria, including Daesh routinely use kidnapping as a tactic.
-They’re present in the Syrian border areas and are capable of conducting kidnappings from across the border.
+Terrorist groups operating in Syria, including Daesh and AQ-linked groups, routinely use kidnapping as a tactic.
+They’re present in the Syrian border areas and you should be particularly vigilant if you are in these locations.
 Daesh and other terrorist groups view those engaged in humanitarian aid work or journalism as legitimate targets.
 If you’re kidnapped, the reason for your presence is unlikely to serve as protection or secure your safe release.

 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage taking.